sign-language-translator/sign-language-translator/README.md

 # sign to text with custom seq2seq transformer
 # sign to text with fine-tuned whisper
 # pose vector generation with fine-tuned mBERT
+# custom 3DLandmark model (training data = mediapipe's output on activity recognition or any dataset)
 # motion transfer
 # pose2video: stable diffusion or GAN?
 # speech to text